 The use of breath mints is highly recommended.
 The use of gum is discouraged as the jaw movements may be distracting to our partners.

 -Injuries and mobility issues

-Students are welcome to share in advance any injury, current or past, that may need consideration for the student’s comfort and the teacher’s expectations.
-The goal is to have fun and be comfortable.
+Students are invited to share in advance any injury, current or past, that may need consideration for the student’s comfort, and the teacher’s expectations.
+The goal is to have fun and be comfortable at the same time.

 During the class or workshop

 Every teacher is different, in their teaching and values.
 It can be helpful to ask for clarification before assuming any conclusion.
 A statement, or exercise, that may be confusing at the beginning of the class may make complete sense at the end of the session, or not.
 It’s encouraged to be curious, and ask questions all the while trusting the teacher’s direction.
 If the curriculum as a whole is still confusing after one or several classes, this may be the indication that it’s not a good fit.
 There can be a need for a different style of teaching altogether, and that’s alright.

 -Shoes and clothing